sinodos-id/quark-agent/source/readme.md

 1.  **Request Initiation:** An external system or user initiates an issuance or presentation request by calling the API's `/message` endpoint, providing the desired `goalCode` (Issuance or Presentation) and relevant data (credential details for issuance, presentation requirements for presentation).
 2.  **OOB Invitation Creation:** The API uses the underlying agent library to create an OOB invitation message based on the request.
 3.  **QR Code Generation:** The API response includes the OOB invitation data, which can be encoded into a QR code by the calling application (as demonstrated in the provided example scripts).
-4.  **Client Interaction:** An agent client (e.g., a mobile wallet application) scans the QR code containing the OOB invitation.
+4.  **Client Interaction:** An agent client (e.g., a mobile wallet application, such as the **Quark ID wallet client**) scans the QR code containing the OOB invitation.
 5.  **DID Resolution:** The agent client processes the invitation, which typically includes information needed to resolve the issuer's or verifier's Decentralized Identifier (DID).
 The DID Document contains service endpoints, including the `WEBSOCKET_ENDPOINT_URL`.
 6.  **DIDComm Interaction:** The agent client and the API (acting on behalf of the agent) establish a DIDComm connection using the resolved service endpoints.
 This connection is used to exchange messages for the credential issuance or presentation protocol.